joaodrp/visor/README.md

 ## Synopsis

-VISoR, which stands for *Virtual Images Service Repository*, is a work-in-progress project, whose main goal is to achieve an agnostic service for managing virtual machine images among different cloud offers.
+VISOR, which stands for *Virtual Images Service Repository*, is an open source project whose main goal is to achieve an agnostic service for managing virtual machine images among different cloud offers.

 ## Features